-Are you embarrassed to smile?
-“You don’t have to live like that.
-My favorite part of being a dentist is helping people,” says Dr. Hollinger.
+Are you embarrassed to smile?“You don’t have to live like that.
+My favorite part of being a dentist is helping people,” says Dr. Nguyen.
 “You may just need a good cleaning, and there are so many options now for cosmetic dentistry besides just veneers.”

-Are your teeth sensitive or loose?
-“Sensitive teeth” are actually exposed roots from receding gums, and loose teeth in adults can be from bone loss.
-“I’m finding that younger people are hyper-aware of keeping their teeth bright white, but they don’t go for regular cleanings,” says Dr. Hollinger.
+Are your teeth sensitive or loose?“Sensitive teeth” are actually exposed roots from receding gums, and loose teeth in adults can be from bone loss.
+“I’m finding that younger people are hyper-aware of keeping their teeth bright white, but they don’t go for regular cleanings,” says Dr. Nguyen.
 “So, they may have a nice, white smile, but also gum disease, tooth loss, and other problems that are very preventable with regular cleanings.”

-Do you have tooth pain?
-“People always think it’s going to be okay – ‘I’ll just tough it out and it’ll go away’,” says Dr. Hollinger.
+Do you have tooth pain?“People always think it’s going to be okay – ‘I’ll just tough it out and it’ll go away’,” says Dr. Nguyen.
 “It’s not going to go away.
 It’s going to get worse and it’s going to get more expensive.
 So, try to visit your dentist at the first sign of pain.”

 If you answered “yes” to even one of these questions, find a dentist near you.